-Any NDSCS employee who becomes aware of a potential violation of NDSCS Policy shall report the complaint or policy violation at NDSCS.edu/Concern.
+Any NDSCS employee who becomes aware of a potential violation of NDSCS Policy 604.16 involving students shall report the complaint or policy violation (see Report Form).

 3.37 Other Acts of Harassment

 Any unwelcome action or any series of unwelcome actions that interfere with an individual's academic efforts, employment, personal safety, or participation in College sponsored co-curricular activities is prohibited.